 Dr. Kridel and Dr. Sturm are facial plastic surgeons focused solely on aesthetic surgery of the face, head and neck.
 Each surgeon has published scientific journal articles separately and together on eyelid surgery techniques.
 Their extensive knowledge and experience of the anatomy of the face, including the eyes, means you will be in the trusted hands of a specialist.
 During your consultation, we will do computer imaging so that the surgeon can review with you what can be accomplished with surgery.

 Eyelid Surgery Reviews

 "It took me years to take the plunge.
 But, I did.
 I had a facelift and eyelid surgery with Dr. Kridel and I am just thrilled with the results.
 I attended a wedding and all of my friends asked what I had done because I looked 15 years younger.
 The recovery was much faster than I thought it would be, very little bruising.
-I couldn't be happier. "- C.B. / / Nov 22, 2013
+I couldn't be happier. "- C.B. / Google+ / Nov 22, 2013

 Upper Eyelid Surgery@headingTag>

 During upper eyelid surgery, an incision is made within the natural fold of the lid and extended outward.
 The incision will go out as wide as possible so that additional skin folds on the outside of the upper eye can also be addressed.
 Once the incision is made, excess fat and skin are removed.
 The incision is closed with absorbable sutures and the scar remains almost completely hidden because of where it resides in the natural crease.